 West Dorset is the perfect place for dog friendly holidays due to the great choice of walks in the area.
 Your dogs will love Dorset as much as you do!
 The South West Coast Path runs right past Highlands End Holiday Park and Golden Cap Holiday Park and is just 1 mile away from Graston Copse Holiday Park.
 Each Park is surrounded by great countryside walks, bridleways and footpaths to explore, as well as places like Langdon Hill woods, Eype Down and Tadnoll Nature Reserve.
 Speak to a member of the team at your Park Reception to find out about the best walks in the area or pick up a copy of our South West Coast Path maps in the Park Shops.

-While Seatown Beach at Golden Cap Holiday Park is privately owned and not dog friendly, there are many footpaths within the 2,000 acres of National Trust land surrounding the park, as well as the coast path up to Thorncombe Beacon and Golden Cap with stunning views over 99 miles of coastline.
-There is also a small dog exercising area at the front of the park by the River Winniford.
-At Highlands End Holiday Park there is the 2.5 mile Nature Trail, an enclosed dog exercising area and Eype Beach is just a few hundred metres walk away and dog friendly all year round.
+Seatown Beach at Golden Cap Holiday Park allows dogs between 1st October and 30th April, plus, there are many footpaths within the 2,000 acres of National Trust land surrounding the park, as well as the coast path up to Thorncombe Beacon and Golden Cap with stunning views over 99 miles of coastline.
+There is also a small dog exercising meadow at the front of the park by the River Winniford.
+At Highlands End Holiday Park there is the 2.5 mile Nature Trail, an enclosed dog exercising meadow and Eype Beach is just a few hundred metres walk away and dog friendly all year round.
 West Bay is a 15 minute walk in the other direction, where the east beach has restrictions from 1st May to 1st October but the west beach allows dogs on leads all year round.
-At Graston Copse Holiday Park, in Burton Bradstock, there is a woodland walk, riverside walk and enclosed dog exercising area!
+At Graston Copse Holiday Park, in Burton Bradstock, there is a woodland walk, riverside walk and enclosed dog exercising meadow!
 Burton Beach is a 1 mile walk away, largely along footpaths and village lanes and this beach has restrictions from 1st May to 1st October except to the east, where dogs are welcome all year round.

 To find out which other beaches are dog friendly and which have restrictions, visit The Beach Guide.